Magnetic nanodrug delivery in non-Newtonian blood flows: Governing equations for non-Newtonian blood flow

-In order to compare the four models and their velocity field we take typical parameter values from the literature.
-The viscosity depends on temperature, so for the whole paper we use parameters consistent with a typical body temperature, \ang{37}C, indicated in Table~\ref{Table:PhysicalParameters_flow}.
-The geometry parameters are those of an artery with length and width as in Table \ref{Table:sizevessels}.
-The flow entering in a small artery can be approximated by $Q \approx 1.9 \times 10^{-6}$ m$^3/$s \cite{fournier2017basic}.
+In order to compare the four models and their velocity fields we take typical parameter values from the literature (Table~\ref{Table:PhysicalParameters_flow}).
+The viscosity depends on temperature, so for the whole paper we use parameters consistent with a typical body temperature, 37ºC.
+We assume a micro vessel with a radius $R=20$\,$\mu$m and the volume flux is $Q=8\times10^{-13}$\,m$^3$/s, consistent with average velocity measurements in capillaries or small arterioles \cite{Wan16}.
+For our simulations, we will use a reference length several times larger than the radius, $L=500$\,$\mu$m.

-The velocity and corresponding viscosity profiles for blood obtained from the four different models are compared in Figures \ref{fig:comp_velocity}(a) and \ref{fig:comp_velocity}(b), respectively.
+The velocity and corresponding viscosity profiles for blood, obtained from the four different models, are compared in Figures \ref{fig:comp_velocity}(a) and \ref{fig:comp_velocity}(b), respectively.
 We observe that although the difference in velocity profiles is small for all models, the corresponding viscosities can differ significantly.
-Given that the magnetic particle motion is dependent on the viscosity of the fluid it travels through it is clear that both Newtonian and power-law models are inappropriate.
-The Ellis and Carreau models show excellent agreement in both velocity and viscosity profiles.
-In the literature the Carreau model is generally preferred due to its ability to predict both Newtonian plateaus.
-However for \emph{in vivo } blood flow it is unlikely that the high shear plateau will be reached suggesting that the Ellis model provides an adequate approximation.
-This is an important result, since the Ellis model permits an analytical expression for the flow.
+The Ellis and Carreau models show good agreement in both velocity and viscosity.
+In the literature, the Carreau model is generally preferred due to its ability to predict both Newtonian plateaus.
+However for \emph{in vivo } blood flow it is unlikely that the high shear plateau will be reached suggesting that the Ellis model provides an adequate alternative approximation.
+This is an important observation, since the Ellis model yields an analytical expression for the flow.
 This not only provides a better understanding of the factors affecting the flow but also considerably simplifies the numerical study.
-In \S \ref{numsec} we will verify that the Carreau and Ellis models provide similar results for the nanoparticle distribution.
+In Section \ref{numsec} we will verify that the Carreau and Ellis models provide similar results for the nanoparticle distribution.
+The Newtonian model has a constant viscosity and the power-law model cannot predict the Newtonian plateaus.
+Given that the motion of the magnetic particles is dependent on the viscosity of the fluid it travels through it is clear that both Newtonian and power-law models are not appropriate for modelling blood.